-Courses may be added during the first seven calendar days for spring and fall semesters through the student portal myESU.
+Courses may be added during the first eight calendar days for spring and fall semesters through the student portal myESU.
 Please check with the professor prior to adding a class online to assure that the student can complete any coursework already underway, as the class may have already met for the semester, and also, to confirm that the student has the appropriate prerequisites, if any.
 For schedule adjustments for quarter or summer session classes, please refer to the academic calendar.

 Important information about waitlists!
 Final waitlist processing occurs the week before the semester begins.
 If you are still on a waitlist after this time, there are no guarantees that you will be registered for the course automatically once a seat becomes available.

-Courses may be dropped (no record on academic transcript) during the first six calendar days of the semester for spring and fall semesters through the student portal myESU.
+Courses may be dropped (no record on academic transcript) during the first eight calendar days of the semester for spring and fall semesters through the student portal myESU.
 For schedule adjustments for quarter or summer session classes, please refer to the academic calendar.

-Students who withdraw from a course beginning day seven through week 10 will receive a grade of "W" for that course on their permanent record.
+Students who withdraw from a course beginning day nine through week 10 will receive a grade of "W" for that course on their permanent record.
 Instructor permission may be required to withdraw from a course.

 After the 10th week the student may withdraw only if there are extraordinary circumstances (e.g. illness, death in the family, etc.).
 In this situation the student must also secure the appropriate dean's signature and submit it to the Student Enrollment Center.
 A grade of "W" will be assigned if the student is passing; "Z" will be assigned if the student is failing.